-The Conservation College Earth Skills Teaching Apprenticeship has been our hallmark program since 1999, with six positions available in this, our 20th Anniversary of the program.
+The summer Earth Skills Teaching Apprenticeship has been the hallmark program of the Wolf School of Natural Science since 1999.
 Learn to teach hands-on skills of the Neighborhood Naturalist, Traditional Herbalist, Wildlife Tracker, Wilderness Survival Scout, Ancient Artisan, Sustainable Citizen and Environmental Educator, with options to develop one or more of these topics into an area of specialty.

 Kim & Chris Chisholm will guide you through this experience alongside veteran faculty and staff as you gain wilderness skills in a fast-paced, outdoor setting.
 In one summer, you’ll become a professional outdoor educator with skills of backcountry leadership, risk management, and adventure program development – on top of all the in-depth earth skills we teach.
 Our goal is to ensure that by the end of the summer, you will have the most professional, practical, intellectual as well as hands-on outdoor educational training available, with a specialized skill-set necessary to work anywhere in the field of outdoor education.

-Pilot Year 2000 Apprentice Nikki van Schyndel is a contestant on this year’s Alone Season 6.
+Pilot Year 2000 Apprentice Nikki van Schyndel was a contestant on the 2019 Alone Season 6.

 FAQ – Tuition, Work-Trade & Employment Opportunities

-There are absolutely no other expenditures you will need to make throughout the summer.
-Food, facilities, gear, books, transportation between courses, etc. is complimentary in exchange for all the help you will be providing Wolf Camp such as organizing, packing and periodic kitchen duties while studying earth skills education each week.
-Again, you don’t have to spend an additional dime after arrival except for personal variables such as health care and insurance if you aren’t already covered, smart phone and personal vehicle expenses if have you one or both of those, and weekend entertainment if you so choose.
-You’ll also have free access to books and field guides in the Conservation College library, as well as complimentary guidance through Wolf Journey Earth Conservation Course field exercises as time allows.
+Food, primitive facilities, gear, books, transportation between courses, etc. are all complimentary in exchange for the help you will be providing Wolf Camp such as organizing, packing and rotating kitchen duties while studying earth skills education each week.
+You take care of your own personal variables such as health care and insurance, smart phone, and personal vehicle expenses if have you one or both of those, and weekend entertainment if you so choose.
+You’ll have free access to books and field guides in the Wolf Camp library, as well as year-round guidance through Wolf Journey Earth Conservation Course study experiences as long as you are working with us.

 This program is a true apprenticeship since it is designed to train new staff as earth skills educators.
 The amount of training, work-trade, plus teaching and organizational responsibilities you do varies depending on your availability, ability and readiness.
 To get a sense for these variables, we recommend you talk with apprenticeship graduates about their experience.
 Just email us with a request to get in touch with graduates of your choice.

-In comparison to the Wilderness Skills Training Intensive, the Earth Skills Teaching Apprenticeship: 1) diverges during the second half of the summer into teaching outdoor skills, rather than just studying/practicing them; 2) offers the chance to specialize in one of four areas of expertise listed in the next section below; 3) has greater expectations for personal behavior such as development of excellent staff communication skills, being a role model for students including on accessible social media, not smoking or drinking all summer, etc.; and 4) requires previous experience, education, or training in outdoor skills or in fields of teaching, medicine, sustainability, or camp counseling, for instance.
+The Earth Skills Teaching Apprenticeship shifts from an early-summer emphasis on studying/practicing outdoor skills, to a later-summer emphasis on teaching the skills.
+Expectations for personal behavior include development of excellent staff communication skills, being a role model for students including on accessible social media, not smoking or drinking all summer, etc..
+The program requires previous experience, education, or training in outdoor skills or in fields of teaching, medicine, sustainability, or camp counseling, for instance.

 That said, there are successful apprentices who came with no formal experience, but who had simply spent so much time outdoors in their childhood and/or young adult years, that they were often more prepared than those who primarily had academic training.
-If you are unsure as to whether you qualify for the apprenticeship, simply follow the application steps which include a conversation with program directors, and we will let you know whether you are eligible for the Earth Skills Teaching Apprenticeship or the Wilderness Skills Training Intensive.
+If you are unsure as to whether you qualify for the apprenticeship, simply follow the application steps which include a conversation with program directors, and we will let you know whether you are eligible.

 FAQ – Areas of Focus

-Although the Earth Skills Teaching Apprenticeship follows our summer schedule and covers an in-depth topic of outdoor education each week (backcountry leadership, teaching and mentoring all ages, wilderness survival, ethnobotany and herbal medicine, wildlife tracking, traditional technologies and crafts, ancient scouting skills, etc.) you can also organize your schedule to specialize in a subset of these skills, including:
+Although the Earth Skills Teaching Apprenticeship follows our summer schedule and covers an in-depth topic of outdoor education each week (teaching and mentoring all ages, wilderness survival, ethnobotany and herbal medicine, wildlife tracking, traditional technologies and crafts, etc.) you can also organize your schedule to specialize in a subset of these skills, including:

 FAQ – Summer Schedule